 3.1 Bonding Requirements

+Policy:

 A fidelity bond, or other method to secure funds against loss must be in place, and submitted to the Agency as required by this Section.

+The Agency requires Grantees to maintain fidelity bond coverage.
+TWC specifies the requirement in the general terms and conditions of TWC grant awards and in the Agency Board Agreement.
+This Section recaps those requirements.
+This Section also recaps additional requirements that apply for Boards and their workforce service providers under Commission rules at 40 TAC § 802.21.

+Exceptions

+Entities backed by a taxing authority are exempt from the TWC fidelity bonding requirements.
+Examples of entities that are backed by a taxing authority include, but are not limited to public colleges, public universities, independent school districts, and consolidated school districts.

+Covered Parties

-All Contractors, except educational institutions, must obtain a fidelity bond that indemnifies the Agency against loss arising from a fraudulent or dishonest act of the Contractor’s officers and employees holding positions of fiduciary trust; i.e., individuals responsible for receiving or depositing Agency funds, or issuing financial documents, checks or other instruments of payment.
-The Contractor must be the insured entity and the Agency must be the assigned certificate holder.
-The Contractor must submit the bond to the Agency’s Payables Department within 15 calendar days of the beginning date of a grant award.
-Failure to do so may result in of the grant award.
-Under no circumstances will the Agency disburse to the Contractor an amount of cash that exceeds the coverage provided by the fidelity bond that is on file with the Agency.
-Contact information for the Agency’s Payables Department is provided in Appendix E to this manual.Amount.
+Funds provided by a TWC grant award must be included in coverage provided by a fidelity bond that indemnifies the Agency against loss arising from a fraudulent or dishonest act of the Grantee’s officers and employees holding positions of fiduciary trust; i.e., individuals responsible for receiving or depositing Agency funds, or issuing financial documents, checks or other instruments of payment.
+Similarly, if the Grantee has a separate fiscal agent, TWC grant funds must be included in coverage provided by a fidelity bond that indemnifies the Agency from loss arising from a fraudulent or dishonest act of the Grantee’s fiscal agent.

+Insured Entity and Certificate Holder

+The Grantee must be the insured entity and the Agency must be the assigned certificate holder.

+Submission

+The Grantee must submit the bond to the Agency’s Payables Department within 15 calendar days of the beginning date of a grant award.
+Failure to do so may result in termination of the grant award.

+Hold on TWC Disbursement of Funds

+Under no circumstances will the Agency disburse to the Grantee an amount of cash that exceeds the coverage provided by the fidelity bond that is on file with the Agency.
+In the event the Agency disburses an amount in excess of the bond amount, the Grantee shall immediately return the portion of the amount of the disbursement in excess of the bond.

+Amount

 The fidelity bond must be in an amount that is sufficient to cover the largest cumulative amount of all cash requests submitted on a given day or the cumulative amount of funds on hand at any given point.
 Such amount will be determined based on cumulative amounts drawn during any consecutive three-day period for single or multiple funding sources.

+Additional Amount (Boards)

-In addition, Commission rule at 40 TAC § 802.21(b) requires a Board or its workforce service provider to secure an additional amount of funds against loss as follows:
+Commission rule at 40 TAC § 802.21(b) requires a Board or its workforce service provider to secure an additional amount of funds against loss as follows:

 if the amount secured by the Board’s fidelity bond is “sufficient to cover the largest cumulative amount of all cash requests submitted on a given day or the cumulative amount of funds on hand at any given point,” but is less than ten percent of the funds subject to the control of its workforce service providers, the difference must be secured through bonds, insurance, escrow accounts, cash on deposit, or other methods in accordance with the requirements of 40 TAC § 802.21;